- unsafe.Pointer

 // sub -> [h e l l o] (copy)

-In Go — this is one array, in Java — two different arrays.
+In Go, this is one array; in Java, there are two different arrays.

 Be careful with zero-copy: you are working with the same memory.
 The reason is that changing one slice affects all others that reference the same backing array.
 Under the hood, Go does not perform copy-on-write like some systems, so any changes are immediately visible.
 This can lead to bugs, especially in multithreaded code.
-In Java, such problems occur less frequently because copying usually happens automatically or an immutable approach is used (for example, String).
+In Java, such issues happen less frequently because copying is more often done automatically or an immutable approach is used (for example, String).

 Zero-copy is widely used in network servers, parsers, and data processing systems.
 For example: HTTP servers, Kafka clients, high-load APIs.
-Advantages — minimal allocations, high performance, less GC pressure.
-Disadvantages — complexity, risk of accidental data modification, security issues.
-In Go, this is a primary optimization tool, in Java — ByteBuffer, Netty (with pooled buffers) are used, but more often with control and abstraction.
+The advantages are minimal allocations, high performance, less GC pressure.
+The disadvantages are complexity, risk of accidental data modification, security issues.
+In Go, this is the main optimization tool, in Java, ByteBuffer and Netty (with pooled buffers) are used more often with control and abstraction.

 iota

-Under the hood, iota is just a counter that increments by 1 with each new line in the const block.
-But its power lies in the fact that it can be used in expressions, creating bit masks, enum-like structures, and much more.
+Under the hood, iota is just a counter that increases by 1 with each new line in the const block.
+But its power is that it can be used in expressions, creating bit masks, enum-like structures, and much more.

 In Java, the equivalent is enum or simply static final constants.
 But Java does not have a built-in auto-increment mechanism in declarations.